 4. Tyersall Gate

-The “Our Rainforest Heritage” mural at the Tyersall Gate Visitor Centre was designed by artist Eng Siak Loy who also designed the Singapore Botanic Gardens stamp series as well as the Tanglin Gate.
-It depicts the flora and fauna that can be found in the Gardens’ Rain Forest and the Learning Forest.
-In this part of the Gardens, you'll be able to treat your eyes to a spectacular display of gingers and their relatives in all shapes and forms while soaking in the relaxing ambiance of the Ginger Garden.
+The 'Our Rainforest Heritage' mural at the Tyersall Gate Visitor Center was designed by artist Eng Siak Loy who also designed the Singapore Botanic Gardens stamp series as well as the Tanglin Gate.
+It depicts the flora and fauna that can be found in the gardens 'Rainforest' and the Learning Forest.
+In this part of the gardens, you'll be able to treat your eyes to a spectacular display of gingers and their relatives in all shapes and forms while soaking in the relaxing ambiance of the Ginger Garden.

 Additionally, with over a thousand species and two thousand hybrids on display, the splendor of orchids is a sight to behold at the National Orchid Garden.
-The Learning Forest is located in the Tyersall-Gallop Core of the Singapore Botanic Gardens.
+The Learning Forest is located in the Tyersall-Gallop Core.
 It is designed to integrate with the existing 6-hectare rainforest to form an enlarged forest habitat.

 5. Gallop Entrance

-The Gallop Extension is an 8-hectare addition to the Singapore Botanic Gardens, bringing the total area of the Gardens to 82 hectares.
+The Gallop Extension is an 8-hectare addition to the Singapore Botanic Gardens, bringing the total area to 82 hectares.
 It comprises two conserved buildings that have been refurbished into the Botanical Art Gallery and Forest Discovery Center, the COMO Adventure Grove, Mingxin Rambler's Ridge, and OCBC Arboretum.

 On this part, visitors can get up close and personal with a variety of species that are characteristic of lowland deciduous forests, a common forest type in Continental Southeast Asia, a region encompassing Thailand, Laos, Cambodia, Vietnam, and Myanmar.